 “At age 6, I remember the light filled openness of the house, how the whir of my mother’s vacuum floated from room to room.
 At 9, I remember how I used to lounge on the couch and watch Disney cartoons on the sideways refrigerator of a TV implanted in a small cave in the wall.
 At 12, I remember family photographs of the Spanish countryside hanging in every room.
 At 14, I remember vacuuming each foot of carpet in the massive house and folding pastel shirts fresh out of the dryer.”

-However, a Common Application essay isn’t a regular essay, and including the usual details will usually weaken the force of your narrative.
+A Common Application essay isn’t a regular academic essay.
+Including the usual details will usually weaken the force of your narrative.

 Jonathan plunges us into his life and gives us a quick journey with very vivid details.
 We can really see the space he’s describing and what he’s doing in this environment.
 Even though he’s telling us facts, the emphasis is on showing us them.

-This process of plunging readers into a world or a character’s mind is something we associate with novels and films and is a good example of one way Common Application essays are closely aligned with the genre of creative nonfiction.
+This process of plunging readers into a world or a character’s mind is something we associate with novels and films and is a good example of how Common Application essays are closely aligned with the genre of creative nonfiction.

-After drawing us into what seems like a life of privilege, Jonathan introduces a twist that will challenge our preconceptions about his life:
+After drawing us into what seems like a life of privilege, Jonathan introduces a twist that challenges our preconceptions about his life:

 “But the vacuum my mother used wasn’t ours.
 We never paid for cable.
 The photographs weren’t of my family.
 The carpet I vacuumed I only saw once a week, and the pastel shirts I folded I never wore.
 The house wasn’t mine.
 My mother was only the cleaning lady, and I helped.”

-FYI: these six sentences constitute the entirety of the paragraph.
-It’s great to vary the length of your paragraphs and to have a mixture of short and long sentences.
+These six sentences constitute the entirety of the paragraph.
+Vary the length of your paragraphs and having a mixture of short and long sentences.
 Variation is a hallmark of excellent writing and a way to enhance the pacing of your essay.

-It turns out that Jonathan’s essay is going to tell the story of how his parents came to the US “as refugees almost twenty years ago from the country of Moldova” and how his experience in the professors’ house where his mom work shaped his own life.
+His essay would have lost its force if he started by announcing that his focus will be on how his parents came to the US “as refugees almost twenty years ago from the country of Moldova” and how his experience in the professors’ house where his mom work shaped his own life.

 One of Jonathan’s twists involves making us see a world of privilege and then revealing this wasn’t his home.
-Rather, it was the home of his mother’s employer.
+It was the home of his mother’s employer.

 You know how satisfying it is when you’re plunged into the world of a character who’s experiencing some sort of internal and/or external tension.
 You get to enter her process of grappling with this tension and trying to resolve it.
-It’s rarely a very straightforward process (unless you’re watching something like the Brady Bunch).
-Instead, there are ups and downs.
+It’s rarely a very straightforward process.
+There are ups and downs.
 In traditional narratives, the tension gets resolved.

 Imagine how boring it would be to read or watch something without these elements.
 You want your reader to go through something while reading your essay.